-You would be forgiven for wondering how much work gets done by South Africa’s members of parliament, given the media attention they’ve received for brawling or sleeping on the job.
+You’d be forgiven for wondering how much work gets done in South Africa’s parliament, given the media attention its members get for either brawling or sleeping on the job.

-The Economic Freedom Fighters (EFF) MPs are at the centre of much of the attention, having taken on the role of parliament’s nap prefects.
-This started when one of their MPs accused the minister of international relations, Maite Nkoana Mashabane, of falling asleep during a debate in April on whether President Jacob Zuma should be impeached.
+Economic Freedom Fighters (EFF) MPs get much of the attention, with their role as parliament’s nap prefects.
+It started when one of their MPs accused international relations minister Maite Nkoana Mashabane of sleeping during an April 2016 debate on the impeachment of then-president Jacob Zuma.

-But then, a month later, their MPs made headlines for brawling with parliamentary security and their leader, Julius Malema, vowed never to let Zuma talk in parliament in peace again.
+A month later, EFF MPs again made headlines after parliament’s security ejected them from the chamber and their leader, Julius Malema, vowed never to let Zuma talk in parliament in peace again.

-MPs are paid – and quite handsomely at that – to represent the public in parliament from money paid to the government by taxpayers.
+MPs are paid – handsomely – to represent the public in parliament, out of money the government gets from taxpayers.

-Africa Check looks at how much South Africa’s MPs earn, what they actually do and, from the available data and try to identify the hardest-working MPs from the available data.
+In this factsheet Africa Check looks at how much South Africa’s MPs earn and what they actually do.
+We also try to identify the hardest-working MPs, using the available data.

 What do MPs earn?

-National assembly speaker & national council of provinces chairman.
-The highest-paid MPs are the speaker of the national assembly and the chairman of the national council of provinces (NCOP).
-Those positions are held, at present, by Baleka Mbete and Thandi Modise.
+National Assembly speaker and National Council of Provinces chairs.
+The highest-paid MPs are the speaker of the National Assembly and the chairperson of the National Council of Provinces (NCOP).
+Those positions are currently held by Thandi Modise and Amos Masondo.
 Both are members of the ruling African National Congress (ANC).

-Their salaries are the same as the deputy president’s, an indication of how senior they are.
-They also earn more than cabinet ministers, who get R2,309,262 a year, or R192,439 a month.
+Their salaries are the same as the deputy president’s, an indication of their seniority.
+They also earn more than cabinet ministers, who get R2,401,633 a year – or R200,136 a month.

-National assembly deputy speaker.
-The next highest-paid MP is the deputy speaker of the national assembly, who earns R1,901,726 a year, which is the same as a deputy cabinet minister.
-That works out to R158,477 a month.
-At present, Lechesa Tsenoli is the deputy speaker.
+National Assembly deputy speaker.
+The next highest-paid MP is the National Assembly’s deputy speaker, who earns R1,977,795 a year – the same as a deputy cabinet minister.
+This works out to R164,816 a month.
+Lechesa Tsenoli is the deputy speaker.

 Senior MPs.
-After him comes a group of senior MPs – the chief whip of the majority party, the chief whip of the NCOP, and the parliamentary council president and deputy president – who earn R1,494,192 a year.
-The leader of the opposition, currently Mmusi Maimane of the Democratic Alliance, is also among this group.
-Their monthly average works out at R124,516.
+After the house chair comes a group of senior MPs – the chief whip of the majority party, the chief whip of the NCOP, and the parliamentary councils to the president and deputy president – who earn R1,600,467 a year.
+The leader of the opposition, currently Mmusi Maimane of the Democratic Alliance, is also in this group.
+Their monthly salary works out at R133,372.

 Minority party leaders.
-Leaders of minority parties, such as Julius Malema and Bantu Holomisa from the UDM, earn R1,222,606 a year or R101,885 a month.
+Leaders of minority parties, such as Mangosuthu Buthelezi of the Inkatha Freedom Party and Bantu Holomisa of the United Democratic Movement, earn R1,309,563 a year or R109,130 a month.

 What benefits do MPs receive?

-MPs received annual salary increases based on recommendations by the Independent Commission for the Remuneration of Public Office Bearers, which were benchmarked on forecasts of average annual inflation.
-MPs used to receive annual increases of between 5 and 6% since 2012, but was not granted one for the 2015/2016 financial year.
+MPs get annual salary increases based on recommendations by the Independent Commission for the Remuneration of Public Office Bearers and benchmarked on forecasts of average annual inflation.
+The commission recommended a 4% salary increase for MPs for the 2018/19 financial year.

 How do MPs earn their salaries?

-In short, the job of an MP is to make laws, facilitate public involvement by “providing a national forum for public consideration of issues”, and oversee the work of the executive, such as cabinet ministers.
+The job of MPs is, in short, to make laws, enable public involvement by “providing a national forum for public consideration of issues”, and oversee the work of the executive, such as cabinet ministers.

-Ministers are accountable, collectively and individually, to parliament and have “to provide parliament with full and regular reports concerning matters under their control”, according to the constitution.
+Ministers are accountable, collectively and individually, to parliament.
+They have to “provide parliament with full and regular reports concerning matters under their control”, according to the constitution.

-Constituency periods are set aside for MPs to be available to the people they represent, reporting back on what is happening in parliament and the like.
+In constituency periods MPs must be available to the people they represent, reporting back on what is happening in parliament and the like.

 When they are in parliament MPs attend:

 - Plenary groups.
-All the members of a house, either the national assembly or the NCOP, meet in one group, and then recommendations made by committees are debated by the house and final decisions taken.
+All the members of a house, either the National Assembly or the NCOP, meet in one group.
+They debate recommendations made by committees and take final decisions.

 - Joint sittings.
-Both the national assembly and NCOP meet in one group, such as when the president gives the State of the Nation Address, or the finance minister presents the budget.
+Members of both the National Assembly and NCOP meet in one group for proceedings such as the president’s State of the Nation Address and the finance minister’s budget presentation.

 - Committee meetings.
 There are more than 50 different committees.

-Africa Check asked parliament how many plenaries, joint sittings and committee meetings were held in the 2015 calendar year; but parliament is yet to reply.
-Our analysis of the parliamentary programme shows 101 plenaries and 10 joint sittings were scheduled for 2015.
-A summary by the information service NGO Parliamentary Monitoring Group lists 25 bills that were passed by parliament in 2015.
+Africa Check asked parliament how many plenaries, joint sittings and committee meetings were held in the 2018 calendar year, but we are yet to receive a reply.
+Our analysis of the parliamentary programme shows at least 118 plenaries and 14 joint sittings were scheduled for 2018.
+Parliament’s annual report for the 2017/18 financial year lists the 18 bills that were passed.

 Committees – parliament’s ‘engine room’

-The committees are described as the “engine room” of parliament because these are where much of the law-making and oversight work is done.
-The committees report regularly to the house and the house debates committees’ recommendations and takes final decisions.
+The committees are described as the “engine room” of parliament because they are where much of the lawmaking and oversight work is done.
+The committees report regularly to the house, where their recommendations are debated and final decisions taken.

 The different types of committees include:

-- Portfolio committees – there is one for each government department and they are made up of members of the national assembly.
+- Portfolio committees.
+One for each government department, made up of members of the National Assembly.

-- Select committees also oversee the work of the government departments, but are made up of NCOP permanent members and each committee covers more than one national department.
+- Select committees.
+These oversee the work of government departments, but are made up of NCOP permanent members.
+Each committee covers more than one national department.

-- Internal committees, which deal with matters affecting the running of Parliament,
+- Internal committees.
+These deal with matters affecting the running of parliament.

-- Ad hoc committees, which are appointed when a special task must be done, and
+- Ad hoc committees.
+These are appointed when a specific task must be done.

-- Joint committees, which are appointed by both the national assembly and the NCOP.
+- Joint committees.
+These are appointed by both the National Assembly and NCOP.

-Moves are afoot, however, to formalise the matter of attendance.
-In a May 2016 report, the rules committee of the national assembly issued a comprehensive review of the national assembly’s rules that has been under way since 2012.
-One of the stated purposes of the review is to “provide minimum standards for attendance of members in the business or activities of parliament”.
+In a May 2016 report, the National Assembly’s rules committee issued a wide-ranging review of the chamber’s rules, underway since 2012.
+It says one purpose of the review is to “provide minimum standards for attendance of members in the business or activities of parliament”.

-- All political parties must maintain attendance records for their members and these records should be submitted to the speaker for publication;
+- All political parties must keep attendance records for their members and submit them to the speaker for publication.

-- An MP who is absent from three or more consecutive committee meetings of which he or she is a full member, without party approval, may be fined R1,000 for every day absent; and
+- An MP who is a full member of a committee but absent, without party approval, from three or more consecutive meetings may be fined R1,000 for every day absent.

-- The secretary to a committee must every three months submit a report to the speaker on all members who have been absent from three or more consecutive meetings of a committee without approval.
+- The committee secretary must submit a report to the speaker every three months on all members who have been absent from three or more consecutive meetings without approval.

-The Parliamentary Monitoring Group has lobbied parliament for a long time to gain access to plenary and committee attendance records, said Rashaad Alli, their projects and monitor manager.
+The Parliamentary Monitoring Group (PMG), an information service NGO, has for a long time asked parliament for plenary and committee attendance records, according to Rashaad Alli, their projects and monitor manager.

-The parliamentary oversight authority agreed to make this information available on the Parliament website in late 2013, he said.
+The Parliamentary Oversight Authority agreed to make this information available on parliament’s website in late 2013, he said.
 “But this never materialised.
 So we started collating our own information from the beginning of the fifth parliament in June 2014.”

 “Attendance at meetings is part of an MP’s job and should not be taken lightly,” said Alli.